 There is a growing need in the audit industry to have data analytics skills in addition to business knowledge and audit techniques but it is still rare and difficult to combine all these skills.

 Overall there is a high demand in the Financial Services industry for people having a mix of business knowledge and coding skills.
-Having done this certification will be for sure a strong asset for my career.
+Having done this certification will be, for sure, a strong asset for my career.
 In addition, this certification gave me all the foundations so I can continue to learn by myself to continue to improve my skills.

 Could you sum up your perspective on the data science field?

-Data science is a very interesting field because it is a relatively new field (some theories have been there for decades but actual implementation started relatively recently) therefore the profiles are quite diverse and not standardized yet.
+Data science is a very interesting field because it is a relatively new field (some theories have been there for decades but actual implementation started relatively recently) therefore the profiles are quite diverse and not standardised yet.

 The job title ‘data scientist’ can mean very different things according to the company and the team, therefore, both companies and candidates need to be careful about what are their expectations.